 Of course, this makes total sense, especially if you think about the opposite case, which would be eating a diet of processed foods where fiber is low.
 There you can consume a lot more calories before satiety is reached.

 Now when choosing foods or meals, try and select items that meet one or more of those three criteria.
-A food that scores high in protein and fiber and pretty good on volume would be lentils.
+A food that scores high in protein and fiber and is pretty good on volume would be lentils.
 Dirt cheap too and quick to prepare (compared to other legumes – especially if you use a pressure cooker).

 Replace enough meals with high-volume, high-protein, or higher fiber and you’ll drop weight without hunger.

 Don’t make the mistake of walking away hungry with these techniques.
 Eat until you are full.
 Even if you don’t have much of a calorie deficit at first.
 You are training your brain to connect satiety with healthy foods that by modern standards are bland.
-Just keep at it and you’ll find your appetite will down regulate.
+Just keep at it and you’ll find your appetite will down-regulate.
 Trust the process.

-And if you have cravings for foods that meet none of the 3 rules about, see my “BUT FIRST” tip in the post How I Beat Food Cravings on the Peasant Diet.
+And if you have cravings for foods that meet none of the 3 rules above, see my “BUT FIRST” tip in the post How I Beat Food Cravings on the Peasant Diet.
 Follow that and you’ll not only be dropping calories but rewiring your brain to be more resilient in a food environment with endless high-calorie choices.